InfoSec812/Scanalyzer/README.md

 Scanalyzer
 ==========

 A ReSTful service application which will track and scan your network hosts using NMAP and store the results.
-(IN PROGRESS)
+(COMPLETED)

 It will also compare previous results with the current results.
-(PLANNED)
+(COMPLETED)

 It will generate warning messages about changes to your infrastructure.
-(PLANNED)
+(COMPLETED)

+## Prerequisites

+This application assumes a *NIX style filesystem.
+It also requires the console [NMAP](http://nmap.org/) to be installed.
+It also needs a mail server to send alerts through.
+Finally, if you want/need to use something other than the embedded HSQLDB database, add the dependency to the Maven POM file and update the settings in your configuration file.

+By default, the embedded HSQLDB wants to create it's files in /var/lib/scanalyzer and it will need read and write permissions to create the database files.

 ## Building